spacewave1/e-voting-core/README.md

 # p2p_vote
-An voting application that lets users vote in an distributed p2p network
+An voting application that lets users vote in an distributed p2p networkPlan